Bachelor of Arts in Dance

 Complementary Studies

-Bachelor of Arts students must complete at least twelve units of complementary studies outside of the primary prefix for the major.
+Bachelor of Arts students must complete at least 12 units of Complementary Studies outside of the primary prefix for the major.
 (Note: Students may not use an alternate prefix that is cross-listed with the primary prefix for the major.)

-Students who complete two majors or a major and a minor automatically complete the complementary studies requirement.
-Additional ways to complete complementary studies for students in the Dance major can, with the approval of a Dance Program advisor, satisfy Complementary Studies in the major with 12 units in a single foreign language of their choosing, 12 units from courses taken in a study abroad program, 12 units of courses taken as partial completion of a second major, minor or certificate, or 12 units of courses in related disciplines.
+Students who complete two majors or a major and a minor automatically complete the Complementary Studies requirement.
+Additional ways to complete Complementary Studies for students in the Dance major include, with the approval of a Dance Program advisor, completing 12 units in a single foreign language of their choosing, 12 units from courses taken in a study abroad program, 12 units of courses taken as partial completion of a second major, minor or certificate, or 12 units of courses in related disciplines.

 Related disciplines typically include theater, music, cinema, broadcast and electronic communications, creative writing, journalism, kinesiology, physical education, health education, holistic health, biology, elementary education, English, history, anthropology, business, and journalism.
 The dance program allows up to 12 units of dance-related disciplines to count toward the dance major.